taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 **"Finished loading...'A Beginner's Guide to SynTh: SynTh Stitching'; [Classification: *Unclassified*](https://en.wikipedia.org/wiki/Classified_information#Typical_classification_levels)."**

-**"Using a process derived from [artificial cell-fibre engineering techniques](https://www.researchgate.net/profile/Shintaroh_Iwanaga2/publication/236094208_Metre-long_cell-laden_microfibres_exhibit_tissue_morphologies_and_functions/links/555ee6d808ae9963a1143381.pdf), eSyrup hyphae can be [molecularly "stitched"](https://en.wikipedia.org/wiki/Tissue_engineering#Long_fiber_generation) with various inorganic [substrates](https://en.wikipedia.org/wiki/Substrate), such as metals, ceramics, glass, and plastic, in order to give them flexible electro-chemical properties.
-Organic substrates, such as textiles (wool, cotton, hemp, flax) and paper, can also be "sitched" with eSyrup."**
+**"Using a process derived from [artificial cell-fibre engineering techniques](https://www.researchgate.net/profile/Shintaroh_Iwanaga2/publication/236094208_Metre-long_cell-laden_microfibres_exhibit_tissue_morphologies_and_functions/links/555ee6d808ae9963a1143381.pdf), SynTh hyphae can be [molecularly "stitched"](https://en.wikipedia.org/wiki/Tissue_engineering#Long_fiber_generation) with various inorganic [substrates](https://en.wikipedia.org/wiki/Substrate), such as metals, ceramics, glass, and plastic, in order to give them flexible electro-chemical properties.
+Organic substrates, such as textiles (wool, cotton, hemp, flax) and paper, can also be "sitched" with SynTh."**

-**"Thanks to the enormous range of eSyrup grades, substrates stitched with eSyrup (called "hybrid materials") can display a wide range of environmental reactivity.
-Hybrid materials stitched with low grade eSyrup, once configured, act as "set" hardware that cannot modify their own physical structure but can run a variety of software programs, similar to the [computing hardware](https://en.wikipedia.org/wiki/Computer_hardware) from the late 20th and early 21st centuries.
+**"Thanks to the enormous range of SynTh grades, substrates stitched with SynTh (called "hybrid materials") can display a wide range of environmental reactivity.
+Hybrid materials stitched with low grade SynTh, once configured, act as "set" hardware that cannot modify their own physical structure but can run a variety of software programs, similar to the [computing hardware](https://en.wikipedia.org/wiki/Computer_hardware) from the late 20th and early 21st centuries.
 These hybrid materials must be "un-stitched", a process derived from [depolymerization](https://en.wikipedia.org/wiki/Depolymerization), and then re-stitched in order to change their physical structure.
-Hybrid materials stitched with higher grade eSyrup can be "voltage-treated", via methods similar to those used for field programmable gate arrays [(FPGA)](https://en.wikipedia.org/wiki/Field-programmable_gate_array) or field programmable analog arrays [(FPAA)](https://en.wikipedia.org/wiki/Field-programmable_analog_array), to adjust their physical structures based on external conditions and context-dependent needs."**
+Hybrid materials stitched with higher grade SynTh can be "voltage-treated", via methods similar to those used for field programmable gate arrays [(FPGA)](https://en.wikipedia.org/wiki/Field-programmable_gate_array) or field programmable analog arrays [(FPAA)](https://en.wikipedia.org/wiki/Field-programmable_analog_array), to adjust their physical structures based on external conditions and context-dependent needs."**

-**"The "hardware flexibility index", or HFI, of hybrid materials can, in theory, be extended even further, where substrates are stitched with eSyrup so flexible that the hybrid material is able to modify its *own* structure in response to external conditions and context-dependent needs.
+**"The "hardware flexibility index", or HFI, of hybrid materials can, in theory, be extended even further, where substrates are stitched with SynTh so flexible that the hybrid material is able to modify its *own* structure in response to external conditions and context-dependent needs.
 The choice of substrate and the initial shape of the hybrid material structure would constrain the space of possible modifications, but the hybrid material structure would react to the environment in a fully autonomous way, leading to what some scientists are willing to label "autonomous behaviour"..."**

 *note: THIS LEADS TO THE ETHICAL CONUNDRUM, which the Orbiters are approaching with their bots as tools, keeping the Beasts not intelligent enough to be autonomous; the Biononymous are creating symbiotes with the mechapets, but need to hold very strictly to a moral code that always associates mechapets to a human.
 BUT, if the Orbiters get a hold of the Biononymous tech, will they have the same scruples?*